 Where is Chardham?

 Char Dham yatra – this Uttaranchal Dham is incorporated into North Badrinath, in South Rameshwaram Temple, West India, where we discover Dwaraka Dheesh and in the east of the nation we will discover Jagannath Puri.
 Every one of these sanctuaries has a diverse history with one of a kind in their own specific manner.
-Chota Char Dham incorporates two Devi or Goddess Mandir in Gangotri and Yamnotri and a Shiv Mandir in Kedarnath and a Vishnu Temple in Badrinath.
-This Yatra has not worked for quite a while after a calamity occurs in 2013 Uttaranchal Floods which was a colossal loss of state and mischief to journey locales.
-The yatra was restarted in May 2014, there has been a decent work by the administration in street development and nearby people groups offer assistance.
+Chota Char Dham incorporates two Devi or Goddess Mandirs in Gangotri and Yamnotri and a Shiv Mandir in Kedarnath and a Vishnu Temple in Badrinath.
+This Yatra has not worked for quite a while after a calamity occurs in the 2013 Uttaranchal Floods which was a colossal loss of state and mischief to journey locales.
+The Yatra was restarted in May 2014, there has been decent work by the administration in street development and nearby people groups offer assistance.